Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 Pijao is a UNESCO World Heritage Site and has another special title in addition to this status.
 The village has been recognized by the ” Cittaslow” organization namely designated a “slow village.”
 In a slow village, the local government and the community work together to promote sustainability and quality of life.
 And with the quality of life, we believe there is nothing wrong with Pijao.

 This is a village where you can enjoy the tranquility and observe local life, without the crowds of villages on the tourist route such as Salento and to a lesser extent Filandia.
 So if you love nature and traditional villages, this village is definitely worth a detour.
 It is also one of the best places in the coffee region for bird watching.
 Special accommodation can be found on one of the fincas outside the village.
 In the village itself there are a few hostels and hotels.
-Transportation between Pijao and the fincas is by Willy Jeep “cab.”
+Transportation between Pijao and the fincas is by Willy Jeep “taxi.”

 Can you see yourself chilling out in this traditional coffee village?
 Then read our travel guide with information and tips on activities and fun things to do, transportation, restaurants and the best hotels in Pijao.